Tom Melhuish 8 min read

 Enhanced Privacy and Security

-Dynamic IP addresses make it easier for individuals to maintain their privacy online.
-By using a different IP address each time they connect to the internet, they can avoid being tracked by websites and online advertisers.
+Additionally, dynamic IP addresses make it easier for individuals to maintain online privacy.
+Similar to the way a VPN works, changing the IP address helps users avoid being tracked by websites and online advertisers.

 Disadvantages of Dynamic IP Addresses